-Mechanical mixers are sized as described in Section 2.3, rounding up estimated horsepower to the nearest whole number.
+Mechanical mixers were sized as described in Section 2.3, rounding up estimated horsepower to the nearest whole number.
 One backup mixer was specified.
-Mixer installation was estimated to be 150 percent of equipment capital cost.
 Permeate pump cost was estimated based on pump design flowrate, in gpm, using Equation 28.
-A cost factor of 2.5 was used to estimate total pumping cost including installation.
-Two pumps are specified per process train, with one pump reserved for standby use.
-Blower size (for biogas scouring) and installed capital cost are calculated using Equation A-3 and Equation 30, respectively, applying a 100 percent cost factor to account for equipment installation.
+A cost factor of 2.5 was used to estimate total mechanical equipment cost including installation.
+Two pumps were specified per process train, with one pump reserved for standby use.
+Blower size (for biogas scouring) and installed capital cost were calculated using Appendix Equation A-3 and Equation 30, respectively, applying a 100 percent cost factor to account for equipment installation.